vuyisile/vuyisile.github.io/_posts/2017-07-14- Feedback-on-ultimate-guide.md

 ---
-layout:
+Layout:
-title: 	Feedback-on-ultimate-guide
+Title: 	Feedback-on-ultimate-guide
-date:   2017-07-14
+Date:   2017-07-14
-categories:
 ---

 ## Feedback on the Book "how to read a book: the ultimate guide"